svnty/svnty/README.md

 ### Biotech Engineer & Creative Developer

 I am a multidisciplinary engineer operating at the intersection of biological systems and digital technology.
-My work focuses on leveraging software engineering principles to solve complex problems in synthetic biology and healthcare.
+My work focuses on leveraging software engineering principles to solve complex problems in synthetic biology, healthcare and psychology.

 I'm an undergraduate studying a **Bachelor of Biomedical Engineering (Honours)** and a **Bachelor of Medical Science** at the University of Technology Sydney.